 The cat-cow pose is an active release for tension because it involves a dynamic movement along with stretching.
 This movement is beneficial for lower back soreness, because it takes you through the entire range of motion to work out any kinks or tight muscles that could be affecting the lower back.

 - Begin in a tabletop position with your hands and knees on the ground.

 - Next, curl your spine upward as you lower your head toward the ground.

 - Hold this position for as long as you would like before releasing the rounded position and curling the spine toward the ground with your head and neck up.

 - Try to maintain a neutral neck position throughout the movement.

 - Complete 3-5 slow repetitions at a time.

 5. Downward Dog

-This classic yoga pose relieves tension in your lower back by stretching out all of your back muscles and shoulders in a downward position.
-It can be used to stretch out this region to prevent future injury, or to give you relief from current muscle tightness.
+This classic yoga pose relieves tension in your lower back by stretching out all of your back muscles and shoulders in a comfortable, angled downward position.

 - Start on your hands and knees and then plant both feet into the ground.